theompe95/ds_portafolio/README.md

 ## Theo Munoz Data Sience Portfolio
-Here you will fina all of the DS project that I worked on to Impove my Skills.
+Here you will fina all of the DS project that I worked on to impove my skills.